In this post, we discuss Black Box and White Box Testing and types of Black Box and White Box Testing.

-Check below video to see “Black Box And White Box Testing”
+Check the below video to see “Black Box And White Box Testing”

 Black Box Testing Techniques:

-Boundary Value Analysis: Boundary value analysis (BVA) is based on testing the boundary values of valid and invalid partitions.
+Boundary value analysis (BVA) is based on testing the boundary values of valid and invalid partitions.
 The Behavior at the edge of each equivalence partition is more likely to be incorrect than the behavior within the partition, so boundaries are an area where testing is likely to yield defects.
-Click here to see detailed post on boundary value analysis.
+Click here to see a detailed post on boundary value analysis.

-Decision Table: Decision Table is aka Cause-Effect Table.
+The decision Table is aka Cause-Effect Table.
 This test technique is appropriate for functionalities which has logical relationships between inputs (if-else logic).
-In Decision table technique, we deal with combinations of inputs.
-To identify the test cases with decision table, we consider conditions and actions.
+In the Decision table technique, we deal with combinations of inputs.
+To identify the test cases with the decision table, we consider conditions and actions.
 We take conditions as inputs and actions as outputs.
-Click here to see detailed post on decision table.
+Click here to see a detailed post on the decision table.

-State Transition: Using state transition testing, we pick test cases from an application where we need to test different system transitions.
+Using state transition testing, we pick test cases from an application where we need to test different system transitions.
 We can apply this when an application gives a different output for the same input, depending on what has happened in the earlier state.
-Click here to see detailed post on state transition technique.
+Click here to see a detailed post on the state transition technique.

 Types of Black Box Testing: